jasmine-ship-it/jasmine-ship-it/README.md

 - 👋 Hi, I’m @jasmine-ship-it
-- 👀 I’m interested React, Express, JavaScript, Python, MongoDB,Boostrap
+- 👀 I’m interested in React.js, Node.js, Express, JavaScript, Python, MongoDB, Boostrap
-- 🌱 I’m currently learning coding via Udemy online courses:
+- 🌱 I’ve finished my bootcamp courses:
      - Complete React Developer in 2023 (w/ Redux, Hooks, GraphQL)- by Andrei Neagoi (zerotomastery.io)
      - The Web Developer Bootcamp 2022 by Colt Steele
 - I have completed my first Art Gallery project based on The Web Developer Bootcamp 2022.
+My client, Chen Yuan has reviewed the initial launch and is happy with the features that I have introduced.
+I am introducing more features and will be implementing some unit testing in my next steps.
+- Connect4 game was a fun initial self project to start off with and involved quite a lot of thinking and planning for the logics behind the game and how best to render.
+- I am continuing to develop my apps and especially focusing on Runsam (a self-dveloepd running app using React.js which will hopefully be useful in helping me track my health and fitness)
-- 💞️ I’m looking to collaborate on (not yet!)
+- 💞️ I’m looking to collaborate on anything!
+Please DM me
 - 📫 Can always DM me!

 <!---